1970 FIFA World Cup qualification (AFC and OFC): Group A

-Australia advanced to the Second Round.
+Australia advanced to the Group A Second Stage.

-Second round
+Second stage

-Group 1
+Group A

 Australia and Rhodesia finished level on points, and a play-off was played to decide who would advance to the Final Round.

 Australia advanced to the Final Round.

-Group 2
+Group B

 Israel advanced to the Final Round.

-North Korea, despite their good performance in the previous tournament staged in England in 1966, refused to play in Israel.
+North Korea refused to play in Israel and were officially withdrawn by FIFA on 5 June 1969.